What is Network Security? Definition, Tools and Jobs

 • Email security: One of the most known ways attackers gain access to a network is phishing.
 With sensitive data, email protection tools can block both incoming attacks and outbound messages.

 • Firewalls: Perhaps the grandfather of the world of network security, they obey the rules you establish to allow or reject traffic at the boundary between your network and the internet, providing a firewall between your trusted region and the outside of the wild west.
-The need for a defence-in-depth plan does not preclude them, but they are still a must-have.
+The need for a defense-in-depth plan does not preclude them, but they are still a must-have.

 • Intrusion detection and prevention: These systems scan the network traffic, often by correlating network activity signatures with databases of established attack techniques, to identify and block attacks.